sam452/shoesToday-/doc/User_stories.md

 In order to provide the user with feedback on the zipcode they enter I want to present an informational response that the zipcode entered is not valid

-As a <user or actor>
-In order to <accomplish goal X or achieve a given business value>
-I want to <perform an action>